roseengineering/ispark/README.md

 Jupyter is also installed, so remote access to pyspark as well as sparkR through Jupyter notebooks is possible.

-To run the playbook, run:
+To run the playbook, type:

      $ ansible-playbook ispark.yml